iSPIRT/depa-world/internal/training/architecture.md

 This framework aims to meet the principles of zero trust and privacy-by-design.
 The CCR ensures that raw datasets are never revealed to the TDC or any entity such as the CCR provider or the cloud provider acting on behalf of the TDC.
 Also, the TDC's model architecture or weights are not revealed to the TDPs.

 We recognize that no technology or framework is perfect.
 Some TDCs and TDPs may act with malicious intent.
 Vulnerabilities may be discovered in contract services and CCRs implementations.
-New privacy technologies might emerge that invalidate current best practices.
+New privacy technologies might emerge that improve current best practices.
 Instances of the DEPA training framework will be designed for resiliency in the face of such changes.